ghas-lab-templates/exercises/module-1.md

 #### Objective

-In this lab, we will configure a Dependency Review workflow in GitHub Actions to analyze pull requests (PRs) and alert on the introduction of vulnerable dependencies to the `mona-gallery` repository.
+This lab will guide you through setting up and enforcing dependency review workflows in GitHub using GitHub Actions and organization push rulesets.

 #### Steps
-1. Open your repository in Codespaces.
-2. Create a new file named `dependency-review.yml` in the `.github/workflows` directory
-3. Add the following configuration file:
+1. Navigate to the `github-configurations` repository and locate the file named `.github/workflows/dependency-review.yml`.
+What is this workflow doing?

 ```yaml